githubuser2000/reta/doc/readme-retaPrompt-en.md

 -   Short command "e" makes that lines with almost no information are not displayed, i.e. lines with only a minus or question mark.
 -   The command "distance", together 2 other information separated by spaces, a number and two numbers between which there is immediately a hyphen, e.g. "distance 7 17-25": simply calculates the subtraction between the number 7 and the number range 17 to 25.
 -   Command "clear" clears screen.
--   You could also use Python regexes: command '2 _"inten"' results into': '1 intent intentions'.
+-   You could also use Python regexes: command '2 r"inten"' results into': '1 intent intentions'.
 Much more complicated stuff is possible!
-(Python uses r"" instead _"").
-This regex syntax is also possible before and after an equal sign, so paramater and its value.
+This regex syntax is also possible before and after an equal sign, so paramater and its value. r"" Does also work between commas.
+-   Instead using a regex, you could set a star (*) before or after the eqal sign.
+This means everything is meant.

 ###mathematical-output-commands {#mathematical-output-commands}